lihaoyi/mill-1/javapro.md

 Build tools like Maven and Gradle have been staples of the JVM ecosystem for decades now.
 Countless developers have used these tools to build projects large and small, so they clearly work for the tasks they are used for.
-However, just because something _works_ doesn't mean that there isn't room to improve!
+However, just because something works doesn't mean that there isn't room to improve!
 There are three main areas that these Java build tools typically fall short:

 1. IDE Experience
 2. Extensibility
 3. Performance

+We will discuss each one in turn.

 ### IDE Experience